Oxera splendida: Ecology

-The Spectacled flying fox is a frugivore that eats O. splendida but is too small to consume and disperse the seed internally.
+The spectacled flying fox is a frugivore that eats O. splendida but is too small to consume and disperse the seed internally.
 It may disperse the fruit short distances by carrying the fruit.
 The much larger Southern cassowary also feeds on the fruit (it is one of the largest that the cassowary can ingest) and it disperses the seeds over large distances.
-The fruit and seed of this plant are both consumed by the Musky rat-kangaroo.
+The fruit and seed of this plant are both consumed by the musky rat-kangaroo.
 The rat-kangaroo is too small to swallow the seed whole but will chew at it.

 This species is one of the prominent vine species that thrive in heavily cyclone damaged forest, otherwise known as cyclone scrub.
 These areas of forest tend to have a low, uneven canopy level due to damage from local intensification of cyclonic winds where several vine species will grow into the canopy.

 Uses

 Oxera splendida is grown as a decorative plant in gardens.
 Its flowers are attractive and have a pleasant fragrance.
 When provided with plenty of sunlight and water, the vine is hardy and grows vigorously.

-For the Australian Aboriginal Girramay clan, the Djungeen vine is an indicator plant.
-When the egg-like fruit falls to the ground in October, Bush Turkey nests will have eggs in them.
+For the Australian Aboriginal Girramay clan, the Djungeen vine is one of the plants that provides a seasonal indicator to them — when the fruit falls to the ground in October, bush turkey nests will have eggs in them.

 Another aboriginal use is to poison fish.
 The outer bark is removed and the middle layer of the bark is scraped off, then rubbed onto a hot stone.
 When the stone is thrown into a creek or small lagoon, all marine animals in the water are poisoned and death occurs within an hour.
 A sapotoxin is found in the leaves, stems and roots of the plant which is an effective fish poison.
 It will readily dissolve in water and is effective even in low concentrations.

-Based on a word of mouth report, the fruit is said to be edible but is not desired.